rotti/RPi-Tron-with-Webcam/README.md

 ##Known Issues
-Because graphics isn't my business there is no color switch for weather and confirmation screen.
+* Because graphics isn't my business there is no color switch for weather and confirmation screen.
+* The image "Jessie" images listed on https://github.com/watterott/rpi-display made problems with the resolution.
+Better stay on "Wheezy"

 ## Further tipps